 - expanding the number of refrigerants that are regulated

-Verisae can accommodate and work with your organization if these proposed changes become law (expected in mid-to-late 2017).
+Verisae can accommodate and work with your organization if these proposed changes become law (expected in 2018).

 How to Understand Government Laws for Refrigerant Gases (R-22 HCFCs) Management, Tracking, and Reporting